mertturkmenoglu/wanderlust/README.md

   - Start Docker service or Docker Desktop.
 - Run `bun install` to install dependencies.
 - Run `bun dev` to start the development servers.
+- Please read the `docs/index.md` file about the next steps to take after setting up the project.

 ## License